-This year saw no reports of violent incidents in the media.
-Other sources provided information, but due to security reasons no specifics can be given.
+The WWL 2021 reporting period saw no reports of violent incidents in the media.
+Other sources provided information, but due to security reasons no specific details can be given.

 - In December 2019, police broke into a house where women were meeting for a Christmas celebration.
 All were questioned, threatened and arrested. - There were three raids on Protestant houses: One was in the Lebap region on December 2019, another one was in the Ahal region, again in late 2019.
 And one in February 2020, where the police raided two homes in the Dashoguz region.